tochris/calibration-domain-drift/README.md

 `source/postevalutation`: All scripts for post-hoc calibration. \
 `source/utils`: Utility functions that are used in the scripts.

-`source/PostCalibrator.py`: Class that handels post-hoc calibration of models.\
+`source/PostCalibrator.py`: Class that handles post-hoc calibration of models.\
-`source/generator.py`: Preprocesses data.\
+`source/perturbation_generator.py`: Class that preprocesses data.\
-`source/model_factory.py`: Class that handels training and prediction.
+`source/model_factory.py`: Class that handles training and prediction.\

 ## Citation: